willfaught/willfaught.github.io/content/blog/2018-11-02-the-math-of-software-engineer-contributions.md

 tags:
 - coding
 - management
-title: The math of software engineer contributions
+title: The Math Of Software Engineer Contributions
 ---

 Michael Church on the "math" of software engineer contributions in an organization: